kailash-manasarovar/statement/docs/timeline/2024/may.md

     - Find out if any of them were fired just after the event.
     - Find out of any of them became depressed and suicidal just after the event.
     - Find out if there have been any buried complaints - probably thousands, as usual.

+#### Thoughts on the amount of women involved in raping women

+- It occurs to me, with absolute horror, that the amount of women fully involved in prepping and organizing situations in which women and children and babies will be raped by thousands of men for porn is truly off the scale.
+- What have humans become?

 ## Collecting my devices from the technical expert DPR